Hejarshahabi/NDVI/readme.md

 ## Usage

 1. **Load the Script**: Copy and paste the script into the Google Earth Engine (GEE) code editor.
+2. **Upload Quebec Polygon**: If you don't already have the Quebec polygon, you can find it in the `Quebec_polygon` folder in this repository.
+Upload it as an asset to your GEE account.
-2. **Run the Script**: The script will calculate the NDVI for the Quebec region and display the bounding boxes on the map.
+3. **Run the Script**: The script will calculate the NDVI for the Quebec region and display the bounding boxes on the map.
-3. **Export Results**: The script automatically exports the NDVI results as GeoTIFF files to your Google Drive.
+4. **Export Results**: The script automatically exports the NDVI results as GeoTIFF files to your Google Drive.

 ### Parameters to Modify